zerodaycode/canyon-book/src/canyon_design.md

 implementation details of handling database connections and connectors, writing repetive code every time for every entity or model (concepts just for tell that a struct should map a database entity, usually a table).

+## Write code that writes code

 This is done via the powerful concept of `write code that writes code`, and in `Rust`, this is done with macros.
 In concrete, `Canyon's` most beautiful solutions are created through `procedural macros`, letting the user achieve functionalities provided by the framework just writting attributes attached to some entities.

+## The advantages
-So, with this in mind, `Canyon` provides you the power of develop code that needs a persistence solution just thinking and focusing in your application design, not in the infrastructure or technical requirements, making it as scalable as you want (or at least, as far as your business requirements let you go).
+With this in mind, `Canyon` provides you the power of develop code that needs a persistence solution just thinking and focusing in your application design, not in the infrastructure or technical requirements, making it as scalable as you want (or at least, as far as your business requirements let you go).